Josh Ramirez

 • MPNowPlaying

 No internet at the campsite.
 No Spotify Premium.
-Audio files already on the phone, nothing else.
+Audio files already on the phone.
+The app had to feel native enough that I would actually use it.

 Field log